Who is Ron Anderson, famous voice coach

 As he toured extensively with The Young Americans, Anderson began cultivating his love for opera, taking a lead role in an opera production at Long Beach City College when he was just 15.
-Along with becoming a member of the Pacific Opera Theatre at age 16, he performed in a number of local choirs throughout his teens, at one point singing with Roger Wagner Chorale in the last concert ever conducted by Igor Stravinsky.
+Along with becoming a member of the Pacific Opera Theatre at age 16, he performed in several local choirs throughout his teens, singing with Roger Wagner Chorale in the last concert ever conducted by Igor Stravinsky.

 During his final year of high school, Anderson received an offer to join The Association (the ’60s pop group known for such classic hits as “Cherish” and “Windy”).
 But just before going into rehearsals with the group, he suffered severe damage to his vocal cords—a turn of events that soon altered his entire trajectory.
 Under the guidance of CBS chairman William S. Paley, Anderson underwent a treatment protocol that involved spending eight months in total isolation on an uninhabited island near Tahiti.

-Ron is not only a vocal coach, but also is an accomplished singer himself
+Ron Anderson is not only a vocal coach but also is an accomplished singer himself

 As he developed the specialized skills that would later inform his own training approach, Anderson rebuilt his voice into a phenomenal instrument.
 At the same time, he mastered German, French, and Italian in preparation for his soon-to-ascend career as an internationally celebrated opera singer.
 In his early 20s, Anderson headed to Europe to sharpen his craft by studying with luminaries like German operatic soprano Lotte Lehmann.